shanemileham/shanemileham.github.io/_kb/professional/hiring/interview.md

 ## Structure
 _Ensure good space for having a chat, etc._
+- Introduction
   - Introduce myself and my experience
   - Casual chat about their day/week
+  - Find middle ground (what they know about the company/opportunity)
+- Sell
+  - Current experience
+  - Desired experience
+  - Enemy (what abstract thing they want to vanquish in their life)
+  - Promised land (connect to opportunity)
+- Question intermission
+- Evaluation Questions
   - Ask questions below
+- Closing
+  - Question intermission
   - Give live feedback to candidate
+  - Request feedback on interview
   - Inform candidate of next steps and timeline

-- Incorporate feedback in this process
+## Qualities to look for
+- Culture match
+- Growth mindset
+- Transparency/communication
+- Polymathic approach
+- Logical/Analytic/Creative thinking
+- Empathy
+- Strategic insight (do they get the vision?)
+- Passion/fight (e.g. How do you respond to adversity?)

 ## Questions
 - How did you hear about X?
 Why are you interested in X?
 What do you want to get out of it? (motivation)
-- Why you over other candidates?
-What do you bring that is unique? (differentiator)
+- "Absorb what is useful, reject what is useless, add what is essentially your own" -Bruce Lee.
+What do you bring that is essentially your own/unique?
+- Tell me something I've never heard before about my company
 - What kind of problems interest you? (making sure employee will stay)
 - What is X doing wrong?
 How would you fix it? (make sure they did their research and will bring strong ideas)
 - If you were CEO for a day at X, what would you do? (alternate version of above question)